gcallah/Rationalism/sorcery/Sorcery.md

 Marxist can "see" that class struggle is what *really* drives human affairs.
 The Randian acolyte now perceives the pernicious influence of "moochers" everywhere.
-As a new Scientologist, I was informed that I possessed superior knowledge of where people were on the "tone scale," and could spot "supressive personalities."
-And the devotee of critical race theory is enlightened to the "fact" that "white supremacy" is the key to understanding all things American.
+As a new Scientologist, I was informed that I possessed superior knowledge of where people were on the "tone scale," and I would be able to spot "supressive personalities."
+And, to jump ahead a little, the imbiber of critical race theory is enlightened to the "fact" that "white supremacy" is the key to understanding all things American.
 For someone floundering in the troubled waters of a society in flux, this assurance of special insight into reality is a tremendous boost to one's self-image.

+To ensure the reader does not dismiss this analysis of sorcery as some sort of "right-wing" tactic to smear leftists -- although Rand was hardly on the left!
-A recent example of sorcery is what is often called "neoconservatism."
-The secondary reality neoconservatives attempt to create is one in which all actions by the United States are, by definition, virtuous, and all people, around the world, have as their deepest aspiration to become American.
+-- I will cite another recent example of sorcery: what is often called "neoconservatism."
+The secondary reality neoconservatives have attempted to create is one in which all actions by the United States are, by definition, virtuous, and all people, around the world, have as their deepest aspiration to become American.